vHanda/fuzzy_search/README.md

 Fuzzy search is typically used to search a large list of file names by typing a few relevant characters.
-Example - Quick Open in VSCode or Sublime.
-The algorithm implemented is very similar to
+Such as Quick Open in VSCode or Sublime.

 Unlike classical [fuzzy string matching](https://en.wikipedia.org/wiki/Approximate_string_matching) which matches strings which approximately match (implemented by Fuse.js).
 The matching here requires the